php-school/phpschool.io/posts/24-07-2021-php8appreciate.md

 php8appreciate verify my-solution.php
 ```

-If you are unsuccessful, you will be presented with hints or information describing the problem, so you can rectify and try again.
+If you are unsuccessful, you will be presented with hints and information describing the problem, so you can rectify and try again.

 To execute your program and see the output without verifying it, you can use the `run` command like so: